yacinebenchehida/Ithominii_convergence/homology/README.md

 **--mum**: matches that are unique in both the reference and query.

 **-c 20**: Sets the minimum length of a cluster of matches to 20bp.

 **-b 500**: Sets the distance an alignment extension will attempt to extend poor scoring regions before giving up to 500bp.

 **-l 10**: Sets the minimum length of a single match to 10bp.

 **-maxgap**: Sets the maximum gap between two adjacent matches in a cluster to 500bp.

-## 3) Plot the Manhattan plot
+## 3) Plot the alignment plots

-Manhattan plot summarising the results along the whole genome were plotted using R.
+Plots summarising the results along the regions of interest were plotted in R.

 - In order to scaffolds plotted by increasing order we first ran the scaffold_size.py script on the reference genome.
 ``` bash